pipeops-dev/pipeops-docs/docs/getting-started/choose-your-deployment-path/on-pipeops.md

 ### Step 4: Select Payment Method

-After choosing your preferred plan, the Payment Tab will open, allowing you to complete your subscription.
+After choosing your preferred plan, a confirmation modal appears.
+Review your subscription plan and select a payment method to finalize your setup.
 You can select from popular payment methods, including Stripe and Paystack.

 After selecting a payment method, you’ll be redirected to a secure checkout page.